usmansbk/sequelize-graphql-auth-service/README.md

 ## Coding standard

-This template makes use of Eslint AirBnB coding guidelines and import alias.
+We use Eslint AirBnB coding guidelines and import alias.
 All aliases are prefixed with a `~`.
 To add a new alias, update the `jsconfig.json`, `.eslintrc.js`, and `babel.config.json` files.
 We also make use of Husky precommit hook to enforce standard.

 Model specific logic should be moved to their associated data sources, and resolver errors should be handled using [Wrapping Exception](https://javascript.info/custom-errors) technique.